-SUPPORT: The fourth and seventh columns of Table 9 report p-values for t-tests of the preceding alternative hypotheses for players 1 and 2 respectively.
+SUPPORT: The fourth and seventh columns of Table 8 report p-values for t-tests of the preceding alternative hypotheses for players 1 and 2 respectively.

-Comparing Results 1 and 5, we first note that the four supermodular and near-supermodular treatments continue to dominate the $\beta00$ treatments.
-In fact, the simulations suggest that the gap remains constant compared with $\alpha20\beta00$, and actually increases compared with $\alpha10\beta00$.
+Comparing Results 1 and 5, we first note that the four supermodular and near-supermodular treatments continue to dominate the β 00 treatments.
+In fact, the simulations suggest that the gap remains constant compared with α 20 β 00, and actually increases compared with α 10 β 00.
 Unlike Result 1, however, the four dominant treatments differ.
-In particular, $\alpha20\beta18$ performs better in terms of player 1's convergence, and $\alpha20\beta40$ in terms of player 2's , although the differences within the top four treatments are smaller than the differences between these four and the $\beta00$ treatments.
-In addition, an increase in α significantly improves convergence by a large margin (40-80%) for both players when $\beta=0$.
+In particular, α 20 β 18 performs better in terms of player 1's convergence, and α 20 β 40 in terms of player 2's, although the differences within the top four treatments are smaller than the differences between these four and the β 00 treatments.
+In addition, an increase in α significantly improves convergence by a large margin (40 to 80 percent) for both players when $\beta = 0$.

 It is instructive to compare these results with those concerning the speed of convergence in our experimental treatments.
-In terms of convergence to ε - p_2 , our regression results (Table 5) indicate that $\alpha 20\beta 18$'s performance in later rounds enables it to achieve the same convergence level as the supermodular treatments.
+In terms of convergence to ε - p_2 , our regression results (Table 4) indicate that $\alpha 20\beta 18$'s performance in later rounds enables it to achieve the same convergence level as the supermodular treatments.
 This trend continues in our simulations, as $\alpha 20\beta 18$ performs robustly well compared to the supermodular treatments.
-Likewise, in our analysis of the experimental results, the convergence speed of $\alpha 20\beta 40$ was not significantly different than those of the other dominant treatments.
-However, in our simulations, this treatment dominates all treatments in player 2 equilibrium play.
+Likewise, in our analysis of the experimental results, the convergence speed of $\alpha 20\beta 40$ was not significantly different from those of the other dominant treatments.
+In our simulations, however, this treatment dominates all treatments in player 2 equilibrium play.